Andrew-code2020/ms3onlinecookbook/README.md

 -Outcomes
  - test was successful

-Testing Initial Python functionality
+##### Performance Testing Python Initial functionality
 - Subject Test app.py inital ran
    - used python3 app.py to run the app.py file from gitpod
-   - screenshots in readmedocs/testing/initalapppyrun.jpg
+   - screenshots in readmedocs/testing/pythontestfile/initialapppyrun.jpg
 - Result
    - Hello World of Temple Lean Again appeared in the browser as expected
 - Conclusion
-  - initial set up worked well"
+  - initial set up worked well

  Testing
--test planning
+-Test planning
-   - Registeration form check the content renders on our app -implementation
+   - Registeration form check the content renders on our app -Implementation
-   -used python3 app.py to run the app.py file from gitpod to visualise our registeration file -fix (if applicable)
+   -used python3 app.py to run the app.py file from gitpod to visualise our registeration file -Fix (if applicable)
     - icons render on top of label text
-    - to fix we placed the icons within the label element -results
+    - to fix we placed the icons within the label element -Results
- -visually the icon and the label are no longer over lapping -outcomes
+ -visually the icon and the label are no longer over lapping -Outcomes
   - Fixed a visual bug

-##### Testing Browsers screens you tested it on
+##### Testing Browser Screens

 ###### Chrome Browser
-- I tested the website by copying and pasting the Heroku pages link https://lean-temple-recipes.herokuapp.com/ into Chrome Browsers
+- I tested the website by copying and pasting the Heroku pages link https://lean-temple-recipes.herokuapp.com/ into the Chrome Browsers
 - I pressed control+shift+I to access developer tools in the Chrome Browser and checked the web pages responsiveness
+- There were no obvious bugs in the chrome browser on desktop or mobile views within this browser

 ###### Edge Browser
 - I tested the website by copying and pasting the Heroku pages link https://lean-temple-recipes.herokuapp.com/ into Edge Browser
 - I pressed control+shift+I to access developer tools in the Edge Browser and checked the web pages responsiveness
+- There were no obvious bugs in the chrome browser on desktop or mobile views within this browser

 ##### Testing Device screens
 - I used the chrome developer tools to test that the websites appearance and functionality was available across multiple devices listed below;